 Albums

-Cesaria Evora "La Diva Aux Pieds Nus" (Lusafrica, 1988)
+Cesaria Evora "La Diva Aux Pieds Nus" (Lusafrica Records, 1988)

-Cesaria Evora "Distino Di Belita" (Lusafrica, 1990)
+Cesaria Evora "Distino Di Belita" (Lusafrica Records, 1990)

-Cesaria Evora "Mar Azul" (Lusafrica/Nonesuch, 1991)
+Cesaria Evora "Mar Azul" (Lusafrica/Nonesuch Records, 1991)

 A typically gorgeous album, from early in Evora's career...
 Sweepingly graceful melodies and Evora's dreamy vocals create a winning sound.
 These recordings fall in the middle of her style - they aren't her most innovative or distinctive arrangements, but they're still jaw-droppingly beautiful.
 Recommended.

-Cesaria Evora "Miss Perfumado" (Lusafrica/Nonesuch, 1992)
+Cesaria Evora "Miss Perfumado" (Lusafrica/Nonesuch Records, 1992)

 A beautiful album, though much sparser than her later works.
 Absent are the lush horn arrangements -- instead this album is defined by a stark, bright, piano style and the gentle rhythmic swish-swish of the cavaquinho.
 Although the piano gets grand and expansive on a few tracks, for the most part it seems a little rinky-dink... in a very good way, though: listening to this album it is easy to imagine Evora performing in a local cabaret, and as a singer, not a superstar.
 Mournful and evocative; exactly what want you expect and desire.

-Cesaria Evora "Cesaria Evora" (Lusafrica/Nonesuch, 1995)
+Cesaria Evora "Cesaria Evora" (Lusafrica/Nonesuch Records, 1995)

-"A L'Olympia (Live)" (Melodie-France, 1999)
+"A L'Olympia (Live)" (Melodie Records, 1999)

-Cesaria Evora "Cabo Verde" (Lusafrica/Nonesuch, 1997)
+Cesaria Evora "Cabo Verde" (Lusafrica/Nonesuch Records, 1997)

-Cesaria Evora "Cafe Atlantico" (Lusafrica/BMG Classics, 1999)
+Cesaria Evora "Cafe Atlantico" (BMG/Lusafrica Records, 1999)

 In her lushest album to date, Evora pushes her presentation to match the power of her voice, solidifying familiar arrangements into a grand, sweeping sound.
 The production on here is flawless, as is the selection of material; in addition to the standard mornas and fados, Evora travels to Havana to tackle a bit of Cuban son, with the help of some of the island's best players.
 And not for a single second does this album drag or lose your attention...
 Not to put down her earlier stuff, but this is certainly her best record yet, and one of the most powerful world music releases in the last year or so.
 Whether you're already a devoted fan, or just checking her out for the first time, this is definitely the Cesaria Evora album to look for.
 Ace bunny killer!

-Cesaria Evora "Sao Vincente" (Lusafrica/Windham Hill, 2001)
+Cesaria Evora "Sao Vincente" (Lusafrica/Windham Hill Records, 2001)

 A pretty, but strangely unmoving effort, wherein Evora finally seems to have fallen prey to the temptations of the "world music" pop-crossover trap.
 Although most artists would give their right arm to produce an album this accomplished, coming after her sublime Cafe Atlantico album, this is a bit of a letdown.
-Mercifully, there are no hip-hop beats or electronica filligrees, but the extra-cheery brightness of the arrangements and the occasional, bouncy reggae riddim are mildly troublesome.
+Mercifully, there are no hip-hop beats or electronica filigrees, but the extra-cheery brightness of the arrangements and the occasional, bouncy reggae riddim are mildly troublesome.
 There are also plenty of guest stars, some, like Bonnie Raitt, who seem pretty extraneous, and others, like Caetano Veloso, who should cut a whole album with Cesaria.
 Evora continues her exploration of the musical relationship between Cape Verde and Cuba, with assist from Orquesta Aragon and Chuco Valdes -- on balance, this is a pretty good record, but it seems to lack the gravity and soulfulness of her earlier albums.

-Cesaria Evora "Nha Sentimento" (Lusafrica, 2009)
+Cesaria Evora "Nha Sentimento" (Lusafrica Records, 2009)

-Another utterly gorgeous album from Cesaria Evora, the queen of the Cape Verde singers...
+Another utterly gorgeous album from the queen of the Cape Verde singers...
 I have to confess that in recent years my attention had wandered away from Ms. Evora's work; after she hit a certain level of global fame, her records started sounding a bit too predictable and ornate.
 I'm not sure what the difference is here -- less heavy orchestration, a return to simpler, more acoustic instrumentation, or maybe just a simple reconnection with the magic and her muse.
 At any rate, this is a lovely record -- mysterious, evocative, alluring, pleasantly open-ended in a way that make you wish for more -- every bit as satisfying as her previous masterpiece, 1999's Cafe Atlantico.
 Highly recommended!

 Best-Ofs